Closed: Entelechy Arts seek a Director

 Entelechy Arts have a strong commitment to increasing the diversity of staff employed in the cultural sector.

-Closing date for applications:.
-Monday 24 February 2020
+Closing date for applications was on Monday 24 February 2020